 The north of New Zealand is subtropical and the south is temperate.
-The warmest months are December, January and February, and the coldest June, July and August.
+The warmest months are January, February, March and the coldest are June, July and August.
 In summer, the average maximum temperature ranges between 20-30ºC and in winter between 10-15ºC.
 You can check on weather conditions in New Zealand on the New Zealand Metservice.

 New Zealand's unit of currency is the New Zealand dollar (NZ$).
 Coins have values of 10, 20 and 50 cents, $1 and $2; notes have values of $5, $10, $20, $50 and $100.
 There is no restriction on the amount of foreign currency that can be brought in or taken out of New Zealand.
 However, every person who carries more than NZ$10,000 in cash in or out of New Zealand is required to complete a Border Cash Report.
 Foreign currency can easily be exchanged at banks, some hotels and Bureau de Change kiosks, which are found at international airports and most city centres.
 All major credit cards can be used in New Zealand.
 Travellers Cheques are accepted at hotels, banks and some stores.